Last Updated: June 30, 2018

 B(2).
 What Information Is Collected and How It Is Collected

-Amobee’s advertising technology collects and uses only non-PII, including: information about the device and its IP address; the browser or application used; which and how many, business partner web pages have been viewed by a browser or application; search terms entered on business partner websites; referring and exit pages; the date and time an advertisement was viewed; location data; browser or device-specific identifiers (such as mobile device advertising identifiers or your browser’s user agent string); and other similar information.
-In certain instances, Amobee may collect and match this non-PII across devices, browsers, or applications for the purposes of identifying devices and providing more relevant advertising.
+Amobee’s advertising technology collects and/or uses only non-PII, including: information about the device and its IP address; the browser or application used; which and how many, business partner web pages have been viewed by a browser or application; search terms entered on business partner websites; referring and exit pages; the date and time an advertisement was viewed; precise geolocation data from third parties; location data; browser or device-specific identifiers (such as mobile device advertising identifiers or your browser’s user agent string); and other similar information.
+In certain instances, Amobee may collect and match this non-PII across devices, browsers, or applications through deterministic methods or statistical correlation for the purposes of identifying devices, browsers, or applications belonging to the same user and providing more relevant advertising.
 Amobee also obtains non-PII from third party data vendors that receive such non-PII pursuant to their own privacy policies.
 Amobee does not collect PII via its advertising technology.

-Through the Partner Carriers, Amobee collects Internet usage information about users.
-For example, Amobee collects the domain and user-agent of websites visited by users and of resources loaded from those websites.
-The carriers also provide Amobee with basic demographic information about the users such as their gender and age.
-Amobee does not have access to the full URLs visited or to any PII about the users.
+Through the Partner Carriers, Amobee collects information about users.
+For example, Amobee collects the domain (in some cases the full URL) and user-agent of websites visited by users and of resources loaded from those websites.
+The carriers also provide Amobee with basic demographic information about the users such as their gender and age as well as location information.

-Amobee’s business intelligence product uses information from Business Partners, including Internet traffic data, public social media posts and Internet traffic from the Partner Carriers.
+Amobee’s business intelligence product uses information from Business Partners, including Internet traffic data, public social media posts and the aforementioned information from the Partner Carriers.

 B(3).
 The Amobee ID and ID Syncing